Sciss/NuagesApp/README.md

 ## README

 An application which glues together Wolkenpumpe for live improvisation.
-(C)opyright 2010&ndash;2012 by Hanns Holger Rutz.
+(C)opyright 2010&ndash;2013 by Hanns Holger Rutz.
 All rights reserved.
 Covered by the GNU General Public License v2+ (see licenses folder).

 Due to the inclusion of JNITablet, this currently only works on OS X. Remove the tablet initialization on other platforms.

 ### requirements

-Builds with xsbt (sbt 0.11) against Scala 2.9.2.
+Builds with sbt 0.12.1 against Scala 2.10.0.
 Depends on [NuagesPompe](http://github.com/Sciss/NuagesPompe) and [FScapeJobs](http://github.com/Sciss/FScapeJobs).
 Standard sbt targets are `clean`, `update`, `compile`, `package`, `doc`, `publish-local`, as well as bundling the OS X application with `appbundle`.

 ### running